 Once in California he started working as a professional horse trainer.
 He would train the horses as well as amateur and youth riders that were usually attached to all the horses.
 He worked with each horse and rider two times a week.
 While being a professional horse trainer, he also received his American Paint Horse Association (APHA) and American Pinto Horse Association (PtHA) judging card in allowing him the right to judge equestrian competitions.

 Hubbard has extensive riding and coaching experience, as well as training experience.
-As a rider in the IHSA he was the part of the Reserve National Champion American Quarter Horse Association (AQHA) Trophy Team in 2001 competing as an open rider in reining and horsemanship.
-In 2002 he was named the Reserve National Champion AQHA Trophy Rider, which is a combined total of horsemanship and reining scores against the other regional high point riders.
-In 2001 and 2002 he won the All Around competing in both the English and Western disciplines.
-As a professional trainer, he has had multiple riders finish top 10 at the American Paint Horse Association (APHA) and Appaloosa Horse Club(ApHC) World Shows along with World and Reserve World Champions.
+As a rider in the IHSA in 2001 he led his team to a Western Reserve National Champion in American Quarter Cup (AQHA) while being named National Champion in Open Reining and Open Horsemanship.
+In 2001 and 2002 he won the All Around competing in both the English and western events.
+As a professional trainer, he has had World and Reserve Champions along with multiple riders finishing top 10 at the Appaloosa Horse Club(ApHC) and APHA World Show and has had some named.

 |Email this article||Printer-friendly format|